aaronbloomfield/ccc/hws/dappintro/index.md

 ### Changelog

 Any changes to this page will be put here for easy reference.
-Typo fixes and minor clarifications are not listed here. <!--  So far there aren't any significant changes to report. -->
+Typo fixes and minor clarifications are not listed here.
+So far there aren't any significant changes to report.

-- Wednesday, March 8th: added `poll_purpose` variable in the `other` dictionary in [dappintro.py](dappintro.py.html) ([src](dappintro.py)) that should just be the (string) value of your `purpose` variable in Poll.sol.
-- Thursday, February 23rd: Changed how one specifies geth configuration (now via geth-config.toml rather than command-line parameters).
-If you already started it, see [Piazza post @123](https://piazza.com/class/lcp7o2dt3sb4w8/post/123) for the very quick way to change over to the new version.

 ### Introduction